All About Allergies

 Here are some things that can help kids avoid airborne allergens:

-- Keep family pets out of certain rooms, like your child’s bedroom, and bathe them if necessary.
+- Keep family pets out of certain rooms, like your child’s bedroom.

 - Remove carpets or rugs from your child’s room (hard floor surfaces don’t collect dust as much as carpets do).

-- Don’t hang heavy drapes and get rid of other items that allow dust to accumulate.
+- Don’t hang heavy drapes and get rid of other items that allow dust to build up.

 - Use special covers to seal pillows and mattresses if your child is allergic to dust mites.

-- For kids allergic to pollen, keep the windows closed when the pollen season is at its peak, change their clothing after they’ve been outdoors, and don’t let them mow the lawn.
+- For kids allergic to pollen, keep the windows closed when the pollen season is at its peak, change their clothing and bathe them after they’ve been outdoors, and don’t let them mow the lawn.

 It’s also important to ensure that injectable epinephrine devices are available in your home and in the homes of friends and family members if your child spends time there.
 Your doctor may also encourage your child to wear a medical alert bracelet.
 It’s also wise to carry an over-the-counter antihistamine, which can help alleviate allergy symptoms in some people.
 But antihistamines should not be used as a replacement for the epinephrine pen.